spinnaker/spinnaker/docs/commands.md

  * `--base-url`: (*Required*) The base URL to the Prometheus server.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.
+ * `--password`: (*Sensitive data* - user will be prompted on standard input) A basic auth password.
+ * `--username`: A basic auth username.
+ * `--username-password-file`: The path to a file containing "username:password".

 ---